exposit/katamoiran/_posts/2016-09-18-txt-to-event-chart.md

    Include proper nouns or not.
 Default is false.
 * -t, --print,	True or False,
     Print results to terminal.
 This makes it easy to copy and paste without having to open up the saved file.
 Default is False.
+* -s, --second, True or False,
+    Makes a second pass through the parts of speech filter.
+Also removes any adverbs not ending in 'ly'.
+Set to False if you're coming up short in the adverbs.

 If you don't want to mess with this stuff, just do: